thiagojoseSS/DescomplicandoArgoCD/Day-1/README.md

 metadata: # metadados do recurso
   name: nginx-config # nome do recurso
 data: # dados do recurso
-  nginx.conf: | # inicio da definição do arquivo de configuração do Nginx
+  nginx.conf: | # início da definição do arquivo de configuração do Nginx
     server {
       listen 80;
       location / {